TechGiovanni/Resetting-Passwords-and-Unlock-User-Accounts/README.md

 <img src="https://i.imgur.com/PniAhoV.png" alt="osTicket logo"/>
 </p>

-<h1>Azure - Resetting Passwords and Unlocking Accounts on Active Directory</h1>
+<h1>Azure - Resetting Passwords and Unlock User Accounts on Active Directory</h1>
 This tutorial outlines how to unlock, lock, and disable accounts.
 In addition, it shows how to reset a user's password.<br />